mikkosyrja/speedcrunch-sailfish/README.md

 pointing.

 Used items are collected to recent item stack and displayed at the top of the list with bold font.
+Newly created user variables and functions are automatically considered recently used.
 Other items come after them in alphabetical order.
 Recent item stack size is not currently limited, but recent menu items has additional context menu item for removing them from the recent stack.
 Also, user defined functions and variables have context menu item for deleting them.

 Rightmost page contains some settings.
 These are same as desktop version settings and mostly self-explanatory.
 Note that user defined variables and functions are saved with the history list.